Robinhood launches checking and savings with an almost unheard-of 3% interest rate

 Robinhood, the brokerage app known for its popularity among millennials, is getting into more traditional consumer banking with the launch of a new checking and savings account.
 To draw in more customers, the company is offering a 3% interest rate on those accounts—a basically unheard-of rate.

 The existing app allows consumers to buy and sell stocks with no minimums and no fees.
 The new product is a big push to expand Robinhood’s existing client base.
 Robinhood customers will also have access to 75,000 ATMs and around-the-clock customer service.
-Customers can write checks, make mobile deposits, and withdraw cash from the account like they would any other.
+Customers can mail checks, make mobile deposits, and withdraw cash from the account like they would any other.
 Sometime next year, the company plans to launch bill pay.

 In the four years since its launch, the broker has accumulated 6 million accounts.
 It’s still a relatively low number when compared with industry veterans like Fidelity, which manages 26.7 million accounts.
 But Robinhood has enjoyed the benefits of organic growth.